 “In this (ArtForum) series, I make use of the glossy, oddly square format of the ArtForum magazine,” Pastine said. “ I take my cue from the cover as to how I choose to reorganize the magazine, and I view it as an archaeological process.
 I remake the magazine by slashing into it, digging through it, and pulling out the pieces that ultimately drape through the cover.
 The process keeps the magazine intact;. . .
 I merely change the form of the magazine.”

 Pastine has been teaching at DVC since fall of 2006.
-“I generally teach a foundation course, Art 105- Drawing, Design and Color Theory, but this semester I am teaching figure drawing (Art 107/108),” she said.
+“I generally teach a foundation course, Art 105- Drawing, Design and Color Theory, but this term I am teaching figure drawing (Art 107/108),” she said.
 “My teaching philosophy is to offer students exposure to all aspects of visual art, including extensive image presentations, critical writings, class critiques, and gallery and museum visits.
 I endeavor to establish a firm technical foundation while cultivating an environment for exploration as students gain more confidence in their visual literacy.”